Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.68 team ERA is No. 1 among all MLB pitching staffs.
+- The Braves' 3.78 team ERA ranks third among all MLB pitching staffs.

-- The Braves surrender the third-fewest home runs in baseball (96 total, one per game).
+- Braves pitchers combine to allow the third-fewest home runs in baseball (99 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.